kastergarta/hawkathon_front_end/README.md

 ### `Thanks`

-Thank you [Annie Souza](https://github.com/luanesouza), [Randy Herasme](https://github.com/randyher) and [Kevin McAlear](https://github.com/kevinmcalear) for support, professionalism and patience.
+Thank you [Annie Souza](https://github.com/luanesouza), [Randy Herasme](https://github.com/randyher) and [Kevin McAlear](https://github.com/kevinmcalear) for support, professionalism, and patience.
 Thank you for seeing me and every student as a partner in learning and sharing.